-Excerpts of Professor Never have appeared in Literary Mama and Creative Nonfiction.
-The latter excerpt was reprinted on the website Literary Hub and was nominated for a Pushcart Prize.
-Personal pieces about academic life that include excerpts from the memoir have appeared in the Chronicle of Higher Education and Inside Higher Ed.
-Since leaving the academy, I have worked as a freelance writer and editor.
+An excerpt of Professor Never appeared in the May 2020 volume Furious Gravity, a publication of the D.C. women writers series Grace and Gravity.
+Other excerpts have appeared in Literary Mama and Creative Nonfiction.
+The latter was reprinted by Literary Hub and was nominated for a 2016 Pushcart Prize.
+Personal pieces about academic life that include content from the memoir have appeared in the Chronicle of Higher Education and Inside Higher Ed.